tidbcloud/tidbcloud-cli/docs/generate_doc/ticloud_serverless_import_start.md

 ### Options

 ```
+      --azblob.sas-token string          The SAS token of Azure Blob.
+      --azblob.uri string                The Azure Blob URI in azure://<account>.blob.core.windows.net/<container>/<path> format.
   -c, --cluster-id string                Cluster ID.
-      --csv.backslash-escape           In CSV file whether to parse backslash inside fields as escape characters. (default true)
+      --csv.backslash-escape             Specifies whether to interpret backslash escapes inside fields in the CSV file. (default true)
       --csv.delimiter string             The delimiter used for quoting of CSV file. (default "\"")
+      --csv.not-null                     Specifies whether a CSV file can contain any NULL values.
+      --csv.null-value string            The representation of NULL values in the CSV file. (default "\\N")
       --csv.separator string             The field separator of CSV file. (default ",")
+      --csv.skip-header                  Specifies whether the CSV file contains a header line.
-      --csv.trim-last-separator        In CSV file whether to treat separator as the line terminator and trim all trailing separators.
+      --csv.trim-last-separator          Specifies whether to treat separator as the line terminator and trim all trailing separators in the CSV file.
       --file-type string                 The import file type, one of ["CSV"].
+      --gcs.service-account-key string   The base64 encoded service account key of GCS.
+      --gcs.uri string                   The GCS folder URI for import.
   -h, --help                             help for start
       --local.concurrency int            The concurrency for uploading file. (default 5)
       --local.file-path string           The local file path to import.
       --local.target-database string     Target database to which import data.
       --local.target-table string        Target table to which import data.
+      --s3.access-key-id string          The access key ID for S3.
+      --s3.role-arn string               The role ARN for S3.
+      --s3.secret-access-key string      The secret access key for S3.
+      --s3.uri string                    The S3 folder URI for import.
-      --source-type string             The import source type, one of ["LOCAL"]. (default "LOCAL")
+      --source-type string               The import source type, one of ["S3" "LOCAL" "GCS" "AZURE_BLOB"]. (default "LOCAL")
 ```

 ### Options inherited from parent commands